Condzi/hi/doc/notes.md

     [ ] Debugging stats?
     [ ] Static geometry

-## [new] Telemetry
+## Telemetry

-    Basically, use the microsends timer to time some functions in instrumented release-with-debug-info build.
+    Basically, use the microseconds timer to time some functions in instrumented release-with-debug-info build.
     Mainly we're interested in frame times and GPU render time

-## [new] Text Rasterizing
+## Text Rasterizing

     Use DirectDraw or freetype to render fonts?

-## [new] LOD system?

-    Can this be a separate layer?
-Basically, determine if something is off-screen and handle it with less detail?
-Or just apply this philosophy for existing systems?

-## [new] Logging system?
+## Logging

     Basically own layer for writing to a buffer.
 Multiple severities?
 Also, error boxes live here?
 Or what?
     Handles logging to file...?
 And to console?

-## [new] Localization
+## Localization

     Have some special localized strings that are mapped to some string loaded from a CSV.
 Only in UI I guess?